Impeachment focus back on W.Va. court after justice resigns

 - Stan Lee, creator of a galaxy of Marvel superheroes, dies VIEW

+Carmichael said the Senate’s view on the court’s earlier decision is that the court can’t decide whether one of its members can be impeached.

+“The court is not a party to this process,” he said.
+“It is within the constitution (to be) entirely left to the Legislature to determine the impeachment process.”

-Loughry resigned effective Monday.
-He’s the third justice to leave the five-member court in recent months.
+Loughry resigned effective Monday and is the third justice to leave the five-member court in recent months.
+Justice Menis Ketchum announced his resignation before the House of Delegates’ impeachment hearings.
+Davis retired after the House approved impeachment charges against her.

+Loughry still faces sentencing in federal court for his conviction last month on 11 criminal charges, including wire fraud involving his personal use of state cars and fuel cards and mail fraud.

+Workman, Davis, Loughry and Justice Beth Walker were impeached in August over questions involving lavish office renovations that evolved into accusations of corruption, incompetence and neglect of duty.
+Some of the justices were accused of abusing their authority by failing to rein in excessive spending.